bay20soft/custom-sorting-magento2/README.md

 Product Name A - Z
 Product Name Z - A

-If any issue issue you can contact me at wargis.mehta@gmail.com
+If any issue you can contact us at wargis@bay20.com or manish@bay20.com